KB-Z/UnitProject3/README.md

 * User can get to the Boards
 * User can only see the boards associated with them
 * User can invite users to the Boards
+    * A search is available to pull all the available users
-* Once the user is invited the other party is allowed access to that board
+* Once the user invites, the other party is allowed to access that board
 * User can edit the boards
 * User can add tasks to their projects
     * User can edit the tasks
     * User can delete the tasks
+* User can change their own profile username and delete them if they feel so